Intro-CS-App-Dev-and-Deploy/App-Development/Music Program/Prototyping Minim/Mutliple Songs with Arrays/03 Next Previous Buttons/ReadMe.txt

 - Develop error checking for Array Index Out of Bounds
   - Actual error is trying to work on array index that doesn't exist
   - currentSong variable is not the issue

+Issues about next button when coding from .isPlaying()==false
+- pause will eventually get the song to the end without a rewind
+- .play() will not work